tawana-kombora/entrepreneurship-richfield/README.md

 # cheat-code
-website made as part of an entrepreneurship program which Richfield is a part off
+Website made as part of an entrepreneurship program which Richfield is a part off